BitcoinDesign/Guide/guide/payments/request.md

 # Requesting bitcoin

 To request bitcoin, the receiver must provide the sender with a payment request.
-Several payment request formats are available, both with bitcoin and Lightning, each having its unique use cases and trade-offs.
-Payment requests can be single-use or reusable.
-This page covers the design considerations around generating, presenting, and sharing payment requests as well as receiving bitcoin.
+Several ways and [payment request formats]({{ "/guide/payments/request/payment-request-formats/" | relative_url }}) exist, both within bitcoin and lightning, each having its unique use cases and trade-offs.
+This page covers the design considerations around generating, presenting, sharing a payment request as well as receiving bitcoin.

-## Requesting entry points
+## Ways to request

-When a user needs to request bitcoin, there are several ways in which this can be initiated including:
+When a user requests bitcoin, there are three general ways in which this can be done including:

-- Generating single-use payment requests
-- Using reusable payment requests
-- Importing a withdraw request

-Below is an overview of these various entry points:
+- Single-use payment requests, ideal for one-time and in-person payments.
+- Reusable payment requests, ideal for receiving recurring payments.
+- Withdraw requests, unique to lightning, ideal when a pull payment is required such as refunding someone.

 <div class="image-slide-gallery">

 {% include picture.html
-   image = "/assets/images/guide/payments/request/Home.png"
-   retina = "/assets/images/guide/payments/request/Home@2x.png"
-   layout = "shadow"
-   caption = "Home screens can provide quick access to entering request flows." alt-text = "Screen showing home screen number pad entry." width = 250 height = 541
-%}

-{% include picture.html
    image = "/assets/images/guide/payments/request/single-use-payment-request.png"
    retina = "/assets/images/guide/payments/request/single-use-payment-request@2x.png"
    layout = "shadow"
-   caption = "Single-use payment requests are useful for in-person payments." alt-text = "Screen showing single-use invoice." width = 250 height = 541
+   caption = "Single-use payment requests are useful for one-time or in-person payments." alt-text = "Screen showing single-use invoice." width = 250 height = 541